rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 Doxygen will interpret the entire source file as example source code when it encounters this tag.
 The source file is then published under the 'Examples' tab in the output pages.

+## Namespaces

+A doxygen comment block should be included for only once for each unique namespace declaration.
+If more than one is found, doxygen will concatenate the descriptions in an arbitrary order in the output pages.

+TODO: example

 ## Groups/Modules

-TODO
+Grouping declarations into modules helps users to find APIs in the doxygen pages.
+Generally, common functions are already grouped logically into header files but not easily reflected in the doxygen output.
+Doxygen output includes a _Namespaces_ tab that groups functions by namespace.
+But the `cudf` namespace and even the `cudf::strings` namespace still include a large number of APIs and classes.
+Using the [Grouping doxygen commands](http://www.doxygen.nl/manual/grouping.html) allows grouping of common functions across header files, source files, and even namespaces.
+Groups can also be nested by defining new groups within existing groups.

-## Build Output
+## Build Doxygen Output

-The doxygen tool can be installed using the instructions on their [Installation](http://www.doxygen.nl/manual/install.html) page.
+The doxygen tool can be installed using the instructions on its [Installation](http://www.doxygen.nl/manual/install.html) page.

-Building the output is simply running the `doxygen` command while in the `cpp/doxygen` directory containing the Doxyfile.
+Building the output is simply running the `doxygen` command while in the `cpp/doxygen` directory containing the `Doxyfile`.
 The tool will read and process all appropriate source files under the `cpp/` directory.
 The output will be created in the `cpp/doxygen/html/` directory.
-You can load the `index.html` file generated there into any web browser to view the result.
+You can load the local `index.html` file generated there into any web browser to view the result.

 By default, doxygen also employs the `graphviz dot` tool to build some diagrams of the class, namespace, and module relationships.
 If the `dot` tool cannot be found then the output will be generated without diagrams.